sandialabs/InterSpec/target/electron/README.md

 In order to create the [Electron]([https://electronjs.org/](https://electronjs.org/) packaged version of `InterSpec`, we create a node add-on that contains all the C++ code, and then request to start the `InterSpec` server from [main.js](app/main.js).
 To create the add-on we use [cmake-js](https://www.npmjs.com/package/cmake-js) to build things, and [node-addon-api](https://www.npmjs.com/package/node-addon-api) to actually interface the C++ to JS.

+You can either manually build the InterSpec dependencies (boost, Wt, zlib, and for macOS libpng and libharu), or you can have CMake fetch and build these dependencies.
+Having CMake fetch and build the dependencies takes maybe an hour to build things the first time (however, only a couple minutes of this requires your attention) and then subsequent builds are a couple minutes; if you plan to make a substantual number of changes and re-compilations, then the manually built dependencies will yield a slightly faster compile time after each change.

+## Building with manually compiled dependencies
+To compile the InterSpec code, and package the Electron app, with the manually compiled dependencies (see [patches/README.md](../patches/README.md) for instructions), the following commands are a good base to start with:

 ```bash
 npm install -g cmake-js